DON'T BE MISLED

 RECRUITER'S ANSWER: Yes or course you are.
 It’s sort of like a 9 to 5 job.
 Once you’re done you are free to do as you please.

 Once again, misleading.
 If you have no other duties/responsibilities that day, and if your unit/platoon is not being fucked with/punished for some reason that evening, then you are free to go providing they have not put a restriction on where you can’t or can go, and providing they have put no time limits on how long you can be out.
-Remember, you chose to enlist so you'd better smile when you are getting fucked over.
+Remember, you chose to enlist so you'd better smile and accept it.

 YOUR QUESTION: Can you change jobs while in the Marines?